The 14 Best Fast Food Breakfast Menus, Ranked

 8. Del Taco

 Let’s play a Jeopardy-like game!
-Here’s the clue: These two meats are rarely/never seen at any other fast food chain.
-The answer: What are carne asada and chorizo?
+Here’s the clue: This meat is rarely seen on any other fast food chain's breakfast menu.
+The answer: What is carne asada?

-The drive-in chain doesn’t care if you show up at 11:01am and want breakfast food, even though most fast food joints stopped serving it a half-hour ago.
+The drive-in chain doesn’t care if you show up at 11:01 am and want breakfast food, even though most fast food joints stopped serving it a half-hour ago.
 It’ll let you order Texas toast, burritos, and French toast sticks all darn day and night.
 But don’t order just anything off its breakfast menu.
 Skip the SuperSONIC Breakfast Burrito, a jumble of ingredients (egg, sausage, jalapeño, onion, tots, tomato, cheddar) that don’t work well enough together to form a cohesive meal.
-The Bacon BREAKFAST TOASTER (their caps, not ours) fares better, as it’ll remind you of a grilled cheese sandwich with an egg that you’d make in your kitchen if you weren’t so lazy.
+The Bacon BREAKFAST TOASTER (their caps, not ours) fares better, as it’ll remind you of a grilled cheese sandwich with an egg that you’d make in your kitchen if you weren’t so lazy, or tired.

-Right off the bat, Jack in the Box earns points for having 18 wildly different breakfast items.
+Right off the bat, Jack in the Box earns points for having 16 wildly different breakfast items.
 Mini pancakes!
-Gurritos!
+Burritos!
 Biscuits!
-Croissants!.
+Croissants!
 And you can order ‘em all day and night.
 Not all of it is worth your money—a mostly generic breakfast sandwich line’s sole highlight is the crisp, hickory-smoked bacon.
-The stacked Loaded Breakfast Sandwich (eggs, bacon, ham, sausage, cheese) looks perfect for Instagram, but even though copious amounts of egg and bacon look cool, it feels more like a dare than a well thought-out breakfast item.
+The stacked Loaded Breakfast Sandwich (eggs, bacon, ham, sausage, and cheese) looks perfect for Instagram, but even though copious amounts of egg and bacon look cool, it feels more like a dare than a well thought-out breakfast item.

 4. Taco Bell